 Subject: Dangerous Monster in the Forest — Subjugation Request

-Good morning Swift!
-We just detected a Giant Rabbit in the Avan Forest.
+Good morning, Swift!
+A Giant Rabbit in the Avan Forest has just come to my attention.
 Would you and your friends kindly dispose of it?
-You were going for a hunt anyway, weren’t you?
+You were going for a hunt, anyway, were you not?

 “Suscellu sent a message.
 There’s a rabbit in the forest he wants us to hunt.”